2014 IIHF World U18 Championship Division III

-The 2014 IIHF U18 World Championship Division III was a pair of international under-18 ice hockey tournaments organised by the International Ice Hockey Federation.
+The 2014 IIHF U18 World Championship Division III was two international under-18 ice hockey tournaments organised by the International Ice Hockey Federation.
 The Division III A and Division III B tournaments represent the sixth and the seventh tier of the IIHF World U18 Championship.

 Division III A

 The Division III A tournament was played in Sofia, Bulgaria, from 24 to 30 March 2014.